 Used by researchers and planners to identify expected population, jobs and housing growth, and to understand the interactions between land use, transportation, and the economy.
 Models help planners analyze and test various spatial distributions of jobs, population and land uses and describe to policy-makers and the public about the relationship between land use and transportation.

-Metropolitan Transportation Commission: The transportation planning, financing and coordinating agency for the nine counties of the San Francisco Bay Area.
-Created by the state Legislature in 1970, MTC regularly updates the regional transportation plan, a comprehensive blueprint for the development of transportation facilities in the region; MTC also manages a variety of operational programs such as FasTrak, Clipper and the 511 Traveler Information System.
+The transportation planning, financing and coordinating agency for the nine counties of the San Francisco Bay Area, MTC serves as the Bay Area’s MPO and Regional Transportation Planning Agency (RTPA) as designated by the state.
+Created by the state legislature in 1970, MTC regularly updates the region’s long-range plan, a comprehensive blueprint for the development of transportation facilities in the region.
+MTC also manages a variety of operational programs, such as FasTrak, Clipper ® and the 511 traveler information system.

-Priority Conservation Area: Regionally significant open spaces for which there exists a broad consensus for long-term protection and for which public funds may be invested to promote their protection.
+Regionally significant open spaces for which there exists a broad consensus for long-term protection and for which public funds may be invested to promote their protection.
+See also: Growth Geographies.

-Priority Development Area: Locally and voluntarily identified locations within existing communities that present infill development opportunities, and are easily accessible to transit, jobs, shopping and services.
+Locally and voluntarily identified locations within existing communities that present infill development opportunities, and are easily accessible to transit, jobs, shopping and services.
+See also: Growth Geographies.

 Plan Bay Area (2013)

 Adopted in 2013, Plan Bay Area was the Bay Area’s first regional transportation plan to incorporate a state-mandated Sustainable Communities Strategy.
-It was a joint effort, led by MTC and ABAG.
+It was also the first regional plan to be a joint effort led by MTC and ABAG.

 Plan Bay Area 2040 (2017)

-Plan Bay Area 2040 is the strategic update to Plan Bay Area (2013), and it builds on earlier work to develop an efficient transportation network, provide more housing choices, and grow in a financially and environmentally responsible way.
+The strategic update to Plan Bay Area (2013), built on earlier work to develop an efficient transportation network, provide more housing choices, and grow in a financially and environmentally responsible way.
 Plan Bay Area 2040 was adopted in 2017.